tokend/web-client/src/modules-arch/README.md

 }
 ```

-3. Add them to the scheme you wanna use.
+3. Add them to a scheme you wanna use.
 For the current example we gonna make
 `payments` scheme.

 You do not need to change router, vuex/store and sidebar files anymore.
 All the
 pages provided to the scheme are inserted in the needed places automatically.
-The order in the ModuleScheme matters, also it has some render-specific keys:
+The order in the ModuleScheme matters, also it has some render-specific keys,
+for example:
 - menuButtonMdiName - Icon of the button to be rendered in the Sidebar
 - menuButtonTranslationId - Translation ID of the button to be used
 - menuSectionTranslationId - Translation ID of the section.
 All the buttons with